Language-Research-Technology/ldaca-website/content/resources/user-guides/crate-o/spreadsheet-upload/index.md

 - requires the user to input data (blue)
 - is pre-filled with a formula or static value and doesn't require editing (green).

 > HINT: Highlight the example row and drag it down to copy all the pre-filled cells.
-Don't forget to remove the example rows before you upload your spreadsheet to {{< glossary_link display="Crate-O" id="crate-o" >}}!
+Don't forget to remove the example rows before you convert your spreadsheet to {{< glossary_link display="Crate-O" id="crate-o" >}}!

 <br>